celery/ceps/draft/celery-5-high-level-architecture.rst

 :term:`Document messages <Document Message>` are the messages we get as a result.

-:term:`Document messages <Document Message>` may also be produced whenever we publish a representation of a domain model.
+:term:`Document messages <Document Message>` may also be produced whenever we publish a serialized representation of a :term:`Domain Model`.

 .. code-block:: pycon